kmate/puszacode-2025/public/tasks/day-1.md

-# Day 1 — General Name Parts Length
+# General Name Parts Length

 Welcome to your coding adventure! 🎄